Please have a read through our FAQs below and hopefully we have all the answers for you.

 The Road Race 3K – minimum age 11 years.
 Children under 11 may compete but must run the course accompanied by an adult (over 16 years).

 The Big Bug Run – no age restrictions, but children under 11 must be accompanied by an adult (over 16 years).
-Details to follow but fancy dress and music will feature throughout!
+This 5k route will take you into the wonderful world of Bugwood, where challenges and surprises await you!

 Buggies and All Terrain Wheelchairs